 When you hire a tuk-tuk driver, it allows you freedom to choose what you want to do and where you want to visit.
 It’s always good to have a general idea and discuss it with your driver ahead of time.
 For us, we both knew we wanted another sunrise, AND we wanted to see the sunset at Angkor Wat.

-When Laura and I were in the initial stages of planning our day, we were sure where we could do sunrise.
+When a hostel mate and I were in the initial stages of planning our day, we were sure where we could do sunrise.
 We did Angkor Wat the day before, so we asked Morl for his recommendation.
 He mentioned Srah Srang.
 I had no idea what this was, but he explained that it was the king’s pool.
-So, at 5 am the next day, Morl was at Onederz Hostel to pick up Laura and me for sunrise at Srah Srang.
+So, at 5 am the next day, Sokea was at Onederz Hostel to pick my hostel mate and me up for sunrise at Srah Srang.

 There was a striking difference between the “famous sunrise at Angkor Wat,” and this peaceful, non-crowded, quiet sunrise over a beautiful water reservoir.
 I think, in total, I may have only counted 10-12 other people at this location.

-One thing I remember when talking to my hostel-mates was about “how to beat the crowds at the temples?”
-After the nightmare feel of Ta Prohm, Laura and I both knew we wanted to beat the crowd.
-One tiny piece of advice they had for us, “Do the circuit BACKWARDS!”
-Simple as that.
+One thing I remember when my hostel mates and I were talking was about “how to beat the crowds at the temples?”
+After the overcrowded feel of Ta Prohm, I knew I wanted to beat the crowd, as did my hostel mate.

 Lcated only a few minutes from Pre Rup lies another temple.
 This temple, East Mabon, has a similar style of architecture to Pre Rup.
 When we arrived at East Mabon, we were once again blessed with being the only ones.
 East Mabon is a 10th-century Hindu temple dedicated to the god, Shiva.
 It was built in honor of the king’s parents, on an island in the middle of the East Baray.
 The East Baray was once a body of water but has since dried.